 As the feature is still in its infancy, Instagram Reels uses a formula to attract and engage users, meaning Instagram’s algorithm currently favours accounts that frequently use the feature, so it’s worth trying them out for your business to see if it can bring you more exposure.

-You can say a lot about your brand and products in just 15 seconds, so use this time to be creative and show off your products and/or services in the best light possible!
+You can say a lot about your brand and products in just a few seconds, so use this time to be creative and show off your products and/or services in the best light possible!
 Give your audience a sneak peek of new items, pull together a compilation of all of your most popular products or record a short demo video.
 Doing these things will showcase everything you have to offer and you’ll be able to figure out what content your followers love to see the most from you.

 Behind the scenes footage is a great way to show what your business is all about.
-Show footage of a member of your team hard at work or a fast-tracked video of what a day ‘in the office’ looks like for you.
+Show footage of a member of your team hard at work or a fast-tracked Timelapse video of what a day ‘in the office’ looks like for you.
 In doing this, you’re showing the hard-work that goes on behind the picture-perfect façade of your Instagram grid, allowing your audience to relate to you more.

 Instagram Reels are a great tool for providing your audience with quick educational videos, an effective way of keeping them coming back time and time again!
 Create how-to videos or maybe you can do a quick Q&A for those questions that frequently appear in your DMs.
 Your audience will quickly discover that they can rely on you for helpful tips and advice and will be more likely to follow your page to keep up to date with all that you do.

 It’s time to shine and step out from behind the grid so you can show-off your brand’s personality!
 In the world of social media, you need to lose your business face and switch things up every now and again so you can engage with your audience in a more fun, personal way.
-Jump on a trending video and incorporate your brand messaging in a fun way or film some short ‘meet the team’ videos so you can build a better connection with your followers.
+Jump on a trending audio and incorporate your brand messaging in a fun way or film some short ‘meet the team’ videos so you can build a better connection with your followers.

 If you’d like help with digital marketing, ads management, SEO, copywriting, websites, branding or social media management… or anything else related to the internet and digital, then get in touch with us.
 We’re a friendly bunch.